louvang/js-exercises/README.md

 The solutions are all listed below and sorted via various JavaScript concepts and methods.
 Some solutions may be listed multiple times.
 I've compiled these exercises as an easy reference for me should I get stuck anywhere during my future code endeavours.

-If navigating via JavaScript concepts and methods isn't your cup of tea, you can navigate through the directories.
-I've sorted each solution by the location I've received the exercise from (Codewars, freeCodeCamp, The Odin Project, etc.).

 ## Solutions

 - [Loops](#loops)